5 Ways to Reduce Credit Card Processing Fees

 If looking for a simple credit card processing fee model, interchange plus is a great option.
 A business pays the associated interchange rate regulated by the card brands plus a processor’s markup.
 The markup is typically minimal, and one can see what costs are assessed where.

-The first step towards reducing payment processing fees is to determine which pricing structure best fits your business model.
+The first step towards reducing payment processing fees is determining which pricing structure best fits your business model.
 Then partner with a merchant provider willing to help your business reach its goals.

 2. Reduce Non-Processing Fees

 In addition to interchange fees, there are several other costs associated with accepting payments.
-These can include monthly or annual account maintenance fees, monthly minimum processing fees, or rental costs if your business is leasing terminal equipment.
+These can include monthly or annual account maintenance fees, monthly minimum processing fees, PCI non-compliance fees, or rental costs if your business is leasing terminal equipment.

 The good news is these fees can almost always be negotiated as they are apart from the cost to process a payment.
 Take a look at your most recent processing statement – if you’re being charged a fee you don’t understand, ask your processor to explain it.
 Any transparent and trusted provider will be glad to walk you through the costs.
 Ask for a reduction of the expenses where you feel it’s necessary.
 As most providers value their clients, they will work with you to ensure you are comfortable with the fees associated with accepting a debit or credit card.